bfirner/olympos/README.md

       firebolt)
 * * Class gains
 * * * From associated skill usage
+* * Skills exist under the umbrellas of classes
+* * * Using a skill gives both the skill and the class experience
+* * * The class also gains experience by hitting keywords for the class
+* * * Skills advance by levels, by merging with other skills, or by morphing into new skills
+* * * * Levelling means a straight increase in current skill attributes
+* * * * Merging means a new single skill that does both things with some loss of distant parts
+* * * * * TODO Examples
+* * * * Morphing means changing to a similar skill at the same level that has new abilities
+* * * * * TODO Examples
 * Help command has non-skill help
 * * General help
 * * UI help
+* * status help
+* Add more dialog handling
+* * Plus animations in the dialog!
+* Aliases
+* Ability to hotkey commands
+* Keep updating the "help" menu with game commands (e.g. alias and hotkey)
+* Create category aliases for the behavior sets
+* * Like attack, but for other stuff as well.
+* * Or add more conditions to check if general abilities exist
+* * Need compound logic as well I suppose
+* Handle the player getting killed.
+* * Restart after death.
 * Multiple floors
 * * Start with floor descriptions in json
 * * Make multiple rooms per floor